craftcms/docs/docs/4.x/installation.md

 ### Alternative Installation Methods

+Depending on your experience and preferred development environment, you may find one of these platform-agnostic installation processes more comfortable:

+- For most environments meeting Craft’s requirements, see [Using the Starter Project](kb:using-the-starter-project).
-See [Using the Starter Project](kb:using-the-starter-project) or [Setting up a Craft Project from Scratch](kb:setting-up-a-craft-project-from-scratch) in the Knowledge Base for platform-agnostic installation instructions.
+- Especially adventurous users may want to read about [Setting up a Craft Project from Scratch](kb:setting-up-a-craft-project-from-scratch).
+- If you are unable to start a project locally—or are constrained by a hosting service—you can directly [download](https://craftcms.com/latest.zip) the latest Craft release as a ready-made starter project.

 ### Hosting